wearefractal/fusker/README.md

-**node-fusker is a library to prevent and manage a multitude of attacks in nodejs**
+**fusker is a library to prevent and manage a multitude of attacks in nodejs**

-To install node-fusker, use [npm](http://github.com/isaacs/npm):
+To install fusker, use [npm](http://github.com/isaacs/npm):

     $ npm install fusker

 ## Example

-Please see [the example folder](http://github.com/wearefractal/fusker/blob/master/example/) for working examples and documentation.
+Please see [the examples folder](http://github.com/wearefractal/fusker/blob/master/examples/) for working examples and documentation.
 To execute an XSS attack on the test server, just click [HERE](http://localhost:8080/index.html?wat=1%22%3E%3Cimg%20src=x) while it's running.

 ## Test Site